Chapter 7. Deployment Considerations

 - Discovering bare metal hosts – the Satellite Discovery plug-in enables automatic bare-metal discovery of unknown hosts on the provisioning network.
 These new hosts register themselves to the Satellite Server and the Puppet Agent on the client uploads system facts collected by Facter, such as serial ID, network interface, memory, and disk information.
 After registration you can initialize provisioning of those discovered hosts.
 For details, see Creating Hosts from Discovered Hosts in the Provisioning Guide.

-- Backup management – procedures for backup and disaster recovery of Satellite Server are available (see Backing Up Satellite Server and Capsule Server in Administering Red Hat Satellite).
+- Backup management – backup and disaster recovery instructions, see Backing Up Satellite Server and Capsule Server in Administering Red Hat Satellite.
 Using remote execution, you can also configure recurring backup tasks on managed hosts.
-For more information on remote execution see Running Jobs on Hosts in Managing Hosts.
+For more information on remote execution see Configuring and Setting up Remote Jobs in Managing Hosts.

 - Security management – Satellite supports security management in various ways, including update and errata management, OpenSCAP integration for system verification, update and security compliance reporting, and fine grained role based authentication.
 Find more information on errata management and OpenSCAP concepts in Managing Hosts.